Herbal Teas During Pregnancy: Are They Safe?

 Studies indicate that herbs such as ginger and peppermint are commonly used more in the first two trimesters (17).
 However, detailed research on this is lacking, so it is best to consult your doctor on the herb’s safety across each trimester before consuming a herbal tea.

 Herbal teas have become increasingly popular due to their health and medicinal benefits.
 Pregnant women also consume them for hydration along with water and juices.
 However, you may be wondering if it is safe to try herbal teas during pregnancy, such as peppermint tea, ginger tea, chamomile tea, etc. Though some of these teas are healthy and safe to consume while pregnant, it is best to limit the intake to one cup every day.
 Furthermore, you may avoid certain herbal teas, including pennyroyal, alfalfa, and licorice root teas, as they may adversely affect pregnant mothers and the fetus.
-Speak to your doctor about your medications and health conditions before consuming herbal tea, and ensure to check the ingredients and manufacturer before purchasing herbal tea.
+Speak to your doctor about your medications and health conditions before drinking tea during pregnancy, and ensure to check the ingredients and manufacturer before purchasing herbal tea.

 Infographic: Popular Herbal Teas: Can You Drink Them When Pregnant?